vantorre/qsi3-aor-vantorre/TENNIS.md

 # Tennis Kata

 _This Kata is an adaptation to ReasonML of [Mark Seeman's serie of articles about property-based testing](http://blog.ploeh.dk/2016/02/10/types-properties-software/).
-Most of his article's exemples are un F#.
+Most of his article's exemples are in F#.
 I highly recommand the reading of his blog if you're interested by functional programming._

 ## About type systems